andremporto/Torrei/README.md

 # Torrei

-iOS App to track daily expenses.
+A simple solution to easily and intuitively track your daily expenses.

 ## Our Goal